Sasan-EbrahimAbadi/Scheduled-Script-Launcher/README.md

 ________________
 ## Modified Version

-A more efficient version would include a short sleep:
+A more efficient version could include a short sleep:

 sleep 1